 Because this course attracts students who are strongly interested in this experience, it is anticipated that most (hopefully all) students will receive full credit for attendance and in-class participation (including completion of the weekly readings).
-Since the majority of the learning dialogue takes place during the class sessions, attending and participating in class discussion are vital components of successfully completing this course.
-Students are expected to attend and be prepared for every class session.
+Since the majority of the learning dialogue takes place during the class sessions, attending and participating in class discussions are required components for successfully completing this course.
+You are expected to attend and be prepared for every class session.
 Class discussion is based on the assigned readings and any additional materials and experiences shared in class.
 Therefore, you are expected to be an INFORMED participant in class discussion.

-Should an emergency arise that prevents attendance for a specific session (illness, accidents, etc.), it is the responsibility of the student to contact the instructor.
-Students are allowed two excused absences (sick with a doctor's excuse, a conference with proof of registration, etc.).
-Significantly late or early departure from class will also count as an absence.
-All other absences will result in deductions from attendance points.
+Should an emergency arise that prevents attendance for a specific class session (illness, accidents, etc.), it is your responsibility to contact the instructor.
+Students are allowed one excused absence (sick with a doctor's excuse, a conference with proof of registration, etc.).
+Significantly late arrival or early departure from class will also count as an absence.
+Two unexcused absences will drop you one letter grade; an additional (3 total) unexcused absence will drop you a second letter grade.
+Four or more absences will drop your grade to an "F" for this course.